 - Tea; the fruit’s skin can be brewed to make a rejuvenating drink that helps fight nausea.

 Here are a few grapefruit recipes that you may try when you are pregnant.

 - 1tbsp agave nectar

 - Combine agave nectar and orange blossom water in a small bowl.

-- Remove the skin and pith of the grapefruit, and cut into slices.
+- Remove the skin and pith of the grapefruit and cut it into slices.

-- Cut the peaches into slices, and remove the pith.
+- Slice the peaches and remove the pith.

 - Mix all of these in the bowl.

 - Add the mint and sprinkle chopped pistachios before serving the salad.